 What is Okonomiyaki?

 Some people call Okonomiyaki a Japanese pancake.
-Yes, it is soft and you actually use flour but Japanese people think Okonomiyaki is a lunch or dinner meal and we don’t consider it a pancake.
+Yes, it is soft and you actually uses flour but Japanese people think of Okonomiyaki as a lunch or dinner meal and we don’t consider it a pancake.
 Okonomiyaki was actually created in Tokyo a long time ago, and it’s expanded to all of Japan and Osaka.
 Hiroshima accepts it as one of their main foods.
-Since then, Okonomiyaki is so famous especially for being from Osaka.
+Since then, Okonomiyaki has become especially famous for being from Osaka.

 Another surprise, when comparing Osaka and Hiroshima, there are more Okonomiyaki restaurants in Hiroshima than Osaka.
 The reason is Hiroshima-style Okonomiyaki includes more steps to make while Osaka-style is easier so there are many households that prefer to make it at home.